E – Definitions of Ailments

 – Ecbolics – Herbs which produce abortion.
 That which induces labor or causes abortion.

-– Ecchymosis – Bluish black mark on from release of blood into tissues, usually due to injury; black and blue mark.
+– Ecchymosis – Bluish black mark on skin from release of blood into tissues, usually due to injury; black and blue mark.

 – Eccoprotics or Ectoprotics – Laxatives.